-In this paper, we develop a hybrid quantum algorithm that we call Floquet-ADAPT-VQE to simulate the non-equilibrium physics of a periodically driven system on a quantum computer.
-We make use of a Floquet-Hilbert space to convert the Hamiltonian to a time-independent form, and provide a method to decompose the auxiliary matrices, and hence the extended Floquet Hamiltonian, into a Pauli basis that is easily mapped to a quantum computer.
+In this paper, we build a general framework to simulate periodically driven systems in a manner similar to that used for time-independent systems.
+We make use of a Floquet-Hilbert space formalism to convert the Hamiltonian to a time-independent form, and provide a method to decompose the auxiliary matrices, and hence the extended Floquet Hamiltonian, into a Pauli basis that can be natively implemented to a qubit-based quantum processor.
+In particular, we develop a hybrid quantum-classical algorithm that we call Floquet-ADAPT-VQE to simulate the non-equilibrium physics of a periodically driven system on a quantum computer.
 We define a cost function in terms of the square of the shifted extended Floquet Hamiltonian.
 Floquet-ADAPT-VQE utilizes these ingredients to prepare the extended Floquet state on a quantum computer and to obtain its quasienergy.
 Choosing a suitable initial state for the auxiliary register is important to the efficacy of the algorithm due to the dependence of the squared Floquet energy on the number of auxiliary qubits and the driving frequency.
 We propose choosing this state to be an eigenstate of a diagonal auxiliary matrix with vanishing eigenvalue and prove that, in this case, the squared Floquet energy is independent of both the number of auxiliary qubits and the driving frequency.
 Additionally, we present an algorithm to calculate the entire quasienergy spectrum within a Floquet zone.
-Furthermore, we present a method to calculate the time-dependent expectation value of an operator with respect to the prepared Floquet state with fixed-depth quantum circuit.
+Furthermore, we present a method to calculate the time-dependent expectation value of an operator with respect to the prepared Floquet state with a fixed-depth quantum circuit.